DevMountain/Continuum/README.md

 * The `default()` Singleton of the  `CKContainer` class has an `accountStatus` function that can check the users status.
 There are 4 options, for `CKAccountStatus` which you can read about [here](https://developer.apple.com/documentation/cloudkit/ckaccountstatus).
 2. In the completion of  `CKContainer.default().accountStatus`, write a switch statement based on the users status inside the closure where you can handle each case as necessary.
 You will need a `@escaping` completion closure to handle the events if the user is signed in or not.
 If the users account status is anything other than `.available`  we’ll need to call the completion passing in `false` and present an alert to notify the user that they are not signed in.
 *Note: In this case you will not use the completion of this function for anything more than a print statement; however, it is good practice to include an escaping completion for any function which makes asynchronous calls in order to give yourself or other developer using your code the opportunity to run code when the call has completed.*
     * Create an extension on UIView controller and add a function `presentSimpleAlertWith(title: String, message: String?)` that presents an alert with the passed in title and message and only has an OK button.
-You'll call this function within your `checkAccountStatus(completion: @escaping (Bool) -> Void)` Based on the users status you'll provide the proper Error Message to inform the user.  *If you already completed the Black Diamond from Part 1 you will already have the code for this.*
+You'll call this function within your `checkAccountStatus(completion: @escaping (Bool) -> Void)` Based on the users status you'll provide the proper Error Message to inform the user.

     If you attempt to present an alert in this class, you'll notice an error.
 That's because `AppDelegate` isn't a subclass of `UIViewController` nor should it be.
 We don't have access to any `UIViewController` yet.